 of workings, but the same God."
 The

-English word "working" (operation in KJV) comes from the Greek
+English word "working" (operation in KJV) is translated from the

-get our English word "energy" from the Greek word "energeia."
+English word "energy" comes directly from this Greek word.

 verse 7 Paul says that "to each one the manifestation of the Spirit